comodopines/practice-git/git-few-concepts.md

 </p>
 </details>

 > Q. My files have already been added to staging area, did something change in .git directory at this point?
 I havent committed any files only did "git add file1.txt file2.txt".
 <details><summary>Ans.</summary>
 <p>

 ```
-Once "git add" has been run, we saw the hash of the file objects has been created when we ran "git ls-files -s" to check staging area.
+Once "git add" has been run, hash of the file objects gets created which can be
+checkd using "git ls-files -s".

 For every hash (therefore object) a directory/file gets created in .git/ folder.
-The naming convention of the file is as follows (keeping our file hash e69de29bb2d1d6434b8b29ae775ad8c2e48c5391 in mind):
+The naming convention of the file is as follows:

+For a hash e69de29bb2d1d6434b8b29ae775ad8c2e48c5391 following will be dir structure:

 $ workingDirectory/.git/<firstTwoHashCharacters/<Last38HasCharactersFileName>

-In our example by adding file to staging area git created below directory and file as our file hash was e69de29bb2d1d6434b8b29ae775ad8c2e48c5391:
-/apps/myDir/.git/objects/e6/9de29bb2d1d6434b8b29ae775ad8c2e48c5391
+$ /apps/myDir/.git/objects/e6/9de29bb2d1d6434b8b29ae775ad8c2e48c5391

-Since both files had same hash, hence only one file exists.
 ```
 </p>
 </details>